Configuring policies in SaaS Guard

-SaaS customers can configure their Lakera Guard policies via the Guard platform web application.
-Policies and projects can also be configured via the policies and projects API endpoints.
+SaaS customers can configure their Lakera Guard policies via the Guard platform dashboard.
+Policies and projects can also be configured via the policies

 Note that for enterprise customers, only organization admins have permission to create and edit policies.